jorune00/QR_code/README.md

 # QR Code Generator

 ## Overview
 This is a simple Python program that generates a QR code for a given website URL.
 The QR code is saved as a `.png` image file.
+Additional instructions to generate a QR code that allows a phone to automatically connect to a Wi-Fi network when scanned.
+See 'Generate_QR_Wi-Fi.txt'

 ## Features
 - Takes user input for the website URL